ChrstphrHll/npc_gen/students/Astinus Sythaeryn.md

   int: 9
   str: 10
   wis: 15
-track: Protection
-trait: My favor, once lost, is lost forever.
-trait1: Thrifty
-trait2: Aimless
 year: 4
+guild: Fiesn
+partyID: 37
 ---
 # Astinus Sythaeryn
 ---
 ### Description
 - 4th year Human Bard in Fiesn
-- straight dark red hair that's put up in a large bun, Pale Blue eyes, and Brown skin
+- straight dark red hair that's put up in a large bun, Amber eyes, and Brown skin
 - Is Thrifty and Aimless, and has Independence as their ideal

 ### Organizations